YosysHQ/nextpnr/docs/faq.md

 complicated timing driven placement and routing used by most commercial place and route tools.

-It felt like extending Arachne-PNR was not going to be the best path forward, so it was decided to build nextpnr as replacement.
+It felt like extending arachne-pnr was not going to be the best path forward, so it was decided to build nextpnr as replacement.

-### Arachne-PNR does X better!
+### arachne-pnr does X better!

 If you have a use case which prevents you from switching to nextpnr from arachne, we want to hear about it!
 Please create an issue and we will do our best to solve the problem!